3threes3/Mooc-Java-Programming-I/Week 1/Readme.txt

-First week exercises completed and validating all tests.
+First week exercises completed and validating all tests provided by the course.